 - Your audience coming back over time, thinking (rightfully so) that they’ll miss something if they stay away after the first visit.

 - Your marketing efforts active, with a constant requirement for new content and considerations leading to an output that never grows stale.

 That last point is especially relevant in a world of digital marketing that’s defined by constant change.
 By expanding your digital stories over time, you build a steady stream of content that can be shared on your other digital channels, as well.

 Storytelling is as integral to marketing today as visuals.
 It’s been around for hundreds of years, and yet still continues to evolve.
 That’s because you’re not the only business looking to leverage the power of stories.
 Almost every brand uses it to some degree, leading to new requirements in standing out through more innovative storytelling.

-Maps, in that sense, offer a storytelling medium that has been underutilized in this respect.
+Digital maps, in that sense, offer a storytelling medium that has been underutilized in this respect.
 Too often, they’re simple wayfinding tools.
 And yet, as the points above all combine to show, the potential of interactive maps goes much further.
-In fact, they allow businesses to think outside the box, leveraging interactive maps to tell better, more comprehensive, and more relevant stories.
+In fact, they allow businesses to think outside the box, leveraging interactive digital maps to tell better, more comprehensive, and more relevant stories.

 Getting to that point is not always easy.
 It requires both the right technology and a shift in mindset from maps as a wayfinding tool.